DataResearchLabs/sql_scripts/mssql/data_validation/how_to_use_advanced_script.md

 </details>
 <br>

-### Setp 5 - Execute the Advanced Data Validation Script
+### Step 5 - Execute the Advanced Data Validation Script
 <details><summary>Expand if you would like to see how to execute the advanced script, step-by-step...</summary><br>

 Here are the steps to execute the advanced script in SSMS (typical output shown in the screenshot below).